 More advice on how to set up your home for creativity can be found here.

 What kids love about being creative is that they’re not generally being told what to do.
 Half term and other school holidays are great opportunities to take advantage of the relaxation they’re already feeling.
 Away from the classroom, kids can be excited by things that usually bore or intimidate them.
 Let them write stories rather than just reading them.
 Play dress up; play point-and-click adventure games; foster decision making wherever you can.

 Kids are generally adventurous and willing to try new experiences at a young age, as its a great way to learn more about the world.
 So, don’t forget to include your kids in planning activities.
 Greater Good suggests making the planning you do a family activity: ‘encouraging the kids to come up with things they’ve never done before’.

 Although some children may be shy when it comes to sharing their work, simply talking about what they’re working on one-on-one can be very beneficial.
 Ask them why they made certain decisions (why a portion of a drawing was a certain colour, for example), and watch as they begin to recognise and improve on their decision-making.
 Another way to enjoy sharing creativity is to play games as a group.
 You could try charades or pictionary: any game that requires some creative problem-solving!

-Get your thinking caps on over summer!
+Get your thinking caps on over the weekend or your next holiday!
 You can find a huge list of how to ensure that you nurture creativity in your kids here.
 And if you’re looking for an app to help boost both drawing and decision making, Artie’s Magic Pencil is available here.